gildor2/UEViewer/readme.txt

 Changes
 ~~~~~~~
+24.06.2020
+- faster export when part of assets were already exported and "don't overwrite already exported files" is enabled

 22.06.2020
 - reading UE3/UE4 material expressions for collecting Material's parameters and their values; this extends
   material outline, dump and export information